 The flu vaccine for children has a very good safety profile.
 It’s been widely used in the US for more than 10 years and no safety concerns have been raised so far.

-Rare side effects from the nasal flu vaccination:
+What are the rare side effects from the nasal flu vaccination?

 As with all vaccines, there’s a very small chance of a severe allergic reaction (known medically as anaphylaxis).
 The overall rate of anaphylaxis after vaccination is around one in 900,000, so slightly more common than one in a million.